 Veterinary Assistants and Laboratory Animal Caretakers Salary in North Carolina

-How much does a Veterinary Assistants and Laboratory Animal Caretakers make in North Carolina?
+How much do Veterinary Assistants and Laboratory Animal Caretakers make in North Carolina?

 Median Annual Salary